Main Concepts and Settings

 - The project team (6) are employees of your company who will work on the issues and deliver the product to the customers.

-- Issue types (7) are the building blocks of any Flowlu project.
-An issue can be a story, an error, a task.
-For more detailed information, please continue reading this article.
+- Issue types (7) are the building blocks of any project.
+An issue can be a story, a bug, a task, a request.

 - Story (the user story) is a requirement for a product or service answering the question: "Someone needs something for something."